Yellowman: Cancer

 In 1982, Yellowman was diagnosed with skin cancer.
 After several surgeries, Yellowman was able to continue his career.
 The cancer went into apparent remission during this time.
-In 1986 it was diagnosed that the cancer had spread to his jaw; Yellowman underwent very invasive jaw surgery to remove a malignant tumor.
+Between late 1984 and 1986 it was diagnosed that the cancer had spread to his jaw; Yellowman underwent invasive jaw surgery to remove a malignant tumor.
 This surgery permanently disfigured Yellowman's face, as a large portion of the left side of his lower jaw had to be removed to successfully remove the tumor.
+He spent some time in convalescence before returning to music and performing live shows again in 1987.

 "Zungguzungguguzungguzeng"

 The instrumental for Yellowman's 1982 "Zungguzungguguzungguzeng", the "Diseases" riddim by "Junjo" Lawes, has been sampled and imitated repeatedly since its original release.
 The original version of this riddim was performed by Alton Ellis for a song called "Mad, Mad, Mad" produced by Coxsone Dodd in 1967.
-Coxsone Dodd had already released two dub cuts, "Talking Dub" and "Lusaka", plus a 1980 cut by Jennifer Lara, "Hurt So Good."
-This riddim came to be known as the 'Diseases' riddim after Michigan and Smiley recorded their song, Diseases, with Henry Junjo Lawes in 1981.
+Coxsone Dodd had already released two dub cuts, "Talking Dub" and "Lusaka", plus a 1980 cut by Jennifer Lara, "Hurt So Good".
+This riddim came to be known as the 'Diseases' riddim after Michigan and Smiley recorded their song, "Diseases", with Lawes in 1981.

 "Zungguzungguguzungguzeng" was remade by Beenie Man and released on 3 July 2020.
-Yellowman said of the release, "I wish somebody else did do Zungguzungguguzungguzeng, maybe Shaggy or Sean Paul….Me nuh even hear it."
+Yellowman said of the release, "I wish somebody else did do Zungguzungguguzungguzeng, maybe Shaggy or Sean Paul...
+Me nuh even hear it."

 The vocal melody of "Zungguzungguguzungguzeng" has also been sampled heavily in various reggae and hip hop songs.